amnescher/VideoStreaming/README.md

 The script will log the processing rate, measured in responses per second, into the `responsetime.log` file.
 This log provides insights into the performance of your cluster under different configurations and workloads.

+With a 15 GB GPU memory and after experimenting with several configurations, I achieved a processing rate of 230 frames per second using the ray_cluster, which operates two image classifiers (ResNet18) in parallel.
+Higher FPS can be achieved by utilizing a high-performance infrastructure and optimal configuration of the cluster.

 ## To Do:
 Packaging and Containerization of Ray Producer and Service Deployment.